Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 wyvern, the erinyes) while they're alone and isolated.
 The jann servant, Zorumar, is a potential ally here.
 He can't do anything against his master directly, but he can give all sorts of information about enemy locations and the layout of the fort, including any secret doors.
-Killing Lucien will set him free, and he will return in the future to gift the party with magic items in thanks.
+Killing Lucien will set Zorumar free, and he will return in the future to gift the party with magic items in thanks.